-In October 2014 we entered into a Construction Agreement (the "Construction Agreement") with Okland Construction Company Inc. (the "Contractor") regarding preconstruction and construction services to be provided by the Contractor in connection with the construction of our corporate headquarters, together with related facilities and improvements.
-The Contractor has agreed that the work contemplated by the Construction Agreement will be performed for the Guaranteed Maximum Price (as defined in the Construction Agreement) and in accordance with the Construction Schedule (as defined in the Construction Agreement).
-However, neither the Guaranteed Maximum Price nor the Construction Schedule has been determined as of the date of the Construction Agreement or as of the date of this report, and the Construction Agreement provides that Contractor does not warrant or guarantee estimates or schedules except as they are included in the future as part of the Guaranteed Maximum Price and the final Project schedule and Construction Schedule.
-Further, both the Guaranteed Maximum Price and the Construction after they have been determined.
-Because many aspects of the proposed construction remain subject to future agreement, there is a risk of difficulties under the Construction Agreement, any of which if not resolved to the satisfaction of us and the Contractor could cause difficulties with the construction of our headquarters, any of which in turn could cause us to default under the syndicated senior secured credit facility we recently entered into with U.S. Bank and other banks.
+In October 2014, we entered into a Construction Agreement (the "Construction Agreement") with Okland Construction Company Inc. ("Okland") regarding preconstruction and construction services to be provided in connection with the construction of our corporate headquarters, together with related facilities and improvements.
+Okland has agreed that the work contemplated by the Construction Agreement will be performed for the Guaranteed Maximum Price (as defined in the Construction Agreement) and in accordance with the Construction Schedule (as defined in the Construction Agreement).
+However, neither the Guaranteed Maximum Price nor the Construction Schedule had been finalized as of the date of the Construction Agreement or as of March 2, 2015, and the Construction Agreement provides that Okland does not warrant or guarantee estimates or schedules except as they are included in the future as part of the Guaranteed Maximum Price and the final Project schedule and Construction Schedule.
+Further, both the Guaranteed Maximum Price and the Construction Schedule are subject to change after they have been determined.
+Because many aspects of the proposed construction remain subject to future agreement, there is a risk of difficulties under the Construction Agreement, any of which if not resolved to the satisfaction of us and Okland could cause difficulties with the construction of our headquarters, any of which in turn could cause us to default under the syndicated senior secured credit facility we recently entered into with U.S. Bank and other banks.
 Any such adverse developments could result in material liabilities and expense and could have a material adverse effect on our business, prospects, financial condition and results of operations.